 - If you submit the form after the Scholarship application deadline it will be rejected.

 - Email firstname.lastname@example.org if you require technical support in completing this application.
 No advice can be provided regarding content.

 Applicants whose first language is not English must meet the Faculty of Biological Science’s English Language requirements prior to applying for the scholarship.
-These awards are not open to individuals who have already been awarded or are currently studying for a Doctoral degree or equivalent.
 Scholarships start in September 2020, no deferment of the scholarship is permitted.

 How are the scholarships awarded?